MattLemmon/rPhal3/README.md

   I have not changed the original game at all.

   The only thing I have done is to move the files around a little and put some of them into a folder called 'rb'.
-I also renamed bg.rb to paralax.rb.
+I also renamed 'bg.rb' to 'parallax.rb'.

   And I also changed the .TTF files to .ttf for case-sensitivity purposes.